Everything You Need to Know About Roasting a Chicken!

 Eight Roasted Chicken Recipes!

+~ only four ingredients and 10 minutes prep.
 The perfect roasted chicken for the beginner!

 Tender, juicy chicken roasted in a pan with a lid surrounded by carrots, rose potatoes, celery and shallots.
 Seasoned with Herbs de Provence and glazed with an orange apricot sauce!

 A glazed sweet and spicy roasted chicken atop butternut squash, shallots, brussels sprouts and potatoes.

 Chicken al Mattone (Chicken under a Brick) ~